As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 With a backdrop of snow capped mountains and volcanoes, try your luck and patience at fly fishing in the pristine rivers around San Martin de los Andes.

 The season runs from October to April and a permit is essential to fish in the Neuquen province.
+You can arrange this in any sport shop in town.

 If you can pull a group of upto 4 people together, you can arrange a private tour from Bariloche.